jakkra/ZSWatch/website/blog/2025-03-14-funding/index.md

 Which ZSWatch falls pretty well under.

-Below we go into more details about what this means.
+Here we go into more details about what this means.

 <!-- truncate -->
 ### How the funding will be used